MicrosoftDocs/sql-docs/docs/2014/reporting-services/text-boxes-report-builder-and-ssrs.md

 ms.assetid: df49e4e3-f279-4c63-a03b-b70c095f4ba2
 caps.latest.revision: 6
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Text Boxes (Report Builder and SSRS)
-  When you think of a text box, you probably think of a stand-alone box containing text on a surface like [!INCLUDE[msCoName](../../includes/msconame-md.md)] Office PowerPoint.
+  When you think of a text box, you probably think of a stand-alone box containing text on a surface like [!INCLUDE[msCoName](../includes/msconame-md.md)] Office PowerPoint.
 In Report Builder, some text boxes are like that, and they can display literal text for titles, descriptions, and labels, or dynamic text based on expressions.
 But every cell in a table or matrix (a tablix data region) also contains a text box, which can be formatted in the same way as stand-alone text boxes in your report.

 > [!NOTE]
 >  If you drag a report dataset field value directly to the report design surface, or to a text box on the report design surface, you only see the first value in the result set when you run the report.
 To see all the values for a field, you must drag the field to a cell in a table or matrix.
 That way, when you run the report, you will see all the values in that field.